 In addition to weather considerations, as mentioned above, if you're attending a special event while on vacation, you'll also need to factor in the type of clothing and accessories you'll need for that and what type of bag to bring.

-A personal favorite of mine is the American Tourister luggage with spinner wheels that sells for less than $70.
+A less expensive option is the American Tourister luggage with spinner wheels that sells for less than $90.

 When it comes to choosing a backpack, I have no reservations recommending the REI CO-OP backpack, which is the one that I regularly use when I'm traveling to Ireland and other countries in Europe.